barisbatuhan/DASS_Detector/README.md

 # DASS_Detector

-- **Description:** Original Training Repository of the ECCV 2022 Paper: "Domain-Adaptive Self-Supervised Pre-training for Face &amp; Body Detection in Drawings"
+- **Description:** Original Training Repository of the Paper: "Domain-Adaptive Self-Supervised Pre-training for Face &amp; Body Detection in Drawings"

 - **Disclaimer:** The model structure and the codes are highly adopted from the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model.